HackerSmacker/NJE-II/README.md

 If you are getting a permission died error using tell or sendfile, make sure that all files in the /usr/local/nje directory are at least mode 775.
 Some systems (eg OS X) require you to manually chown the files -- use this with care.
 If you cannot get ucp to work, try using a FIFO file.
 Use mkfifo to create it and update your nje.cf file.
 If you cannot qrdr, make the spool directories.

+Additional features:
+1. The njemail.sh, which becomes $BINDIR/njemail, will allow you to send a NOTE-style message from UNIX.
+These notes are readable by both the RDRLIST command on VM and also OfficeVision/PROFS.
+Upon using Open The Mail on OV/PROFS, the sent message will be imported into the mail server file.
+2. Sendmail config extensions are provided, but, they most likely do not work in the modern era.
+Exercise with care.